-If you meet the requirements for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") in Montana, you will automatically receive a Medicare Prescription Drug Plan, as well as Extra Help from Social Security.
-If you qualify for Extra Help, the program will cover most of the costs of your prescriptions.
-Even if you qualify, the dual eligible option may not suit your needs.
-In this case, enroll in the prescription drug plan of your choice.
-If you receive Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States. now, call your local Medicaid office for assistance with your dual eligible benefits.
+Montana beneficiaries who qualify for both Medicare and Medicaid (aka, "dual eligible" or "Medi-Medi") may be enrolled in a Montana Medicare Prescription Drug Plan automatically, as well as Social Security's Extra Help program.
+The Extra Help program pays for most of your prescriptions, but only if you meet the strict eligibility requirements.
+If the dual eligible option does not meet your needs, you have the option to enroll in a Montana Part D plan that does.
+If you are already receiving Medicaid is a public health insurance program that provides health care coverage to low-income families and individuals in the United States., contact your local Medicaid office for assistance in the transition to Medicare.

 Citations & References

 - Medicare.gov, "How to get prescription drug coverage", Last Accessed September 3, 2022

 - Medicare.gov, "How Part D works with other insurance", Last Accessed July 14, 2022

 - Medicare.gov, "Costs for Medicare drug coverage", Last Accessed September 3, 2022